 It’s unlikely you’ll be able to unpick it.
 You may need to use some needle nose pliers to fish the knot out the end of the pole.

-You have the option of just replacing the broken section and keeping the existing cord, but chances are it may be a bit too short now that you have cut it.
-So let’s assume you are replacing the entire shock cord.
-Shock cord is stretchy and when your pole assembly is set up it will be under tension.
+You have the option of just replacing the broken section and keeping the existing cord if it remains intact.
+If you are replacing the entire shock cord, keep in mind it is stretchy and when your pole assembly is set up, it will be under tension.
 You’ll need a length of cord that is roughly 75% the length of the assembled pole.
 Keep this in mind when purchasing your cord.

 2. Unthread the shock cord